thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         * A 2 hour private sunset sail for 2 (mid-week)

-        * Chilled bottle of Chandon

-        * Photo memories of your experience
+        * Digital photo memories of your experience

-        **$850***
+        **$990***

         \*Subject to availability.
 Available Monday to Thursday (mid-January to mid-November, excl public holidays).
-Weekends may be available last-minute on request, please enquire-
+Based on BYO food and drinks.
+Weekends may be available last-minute on request, please enquire.
       title: Do you offer special packages?
     - title: "Private Charter Pricing "
       dropdownContent: >-